top of page

 2. Moisture-Related Issues

-Cause: New Zealand's humid climate can lead to condensation and mould growth within the heat pump.
+• Cause: New Zealand’s humid climate can lead to condensation and mould growth inside the unit.

 • Proper ventilation: Ensure adequate ventilation around the indoor unit.